 - Ignore minor misbehaviours (e.g., pulling faces, silly voices, talking back, whining & complaining).
 Let the child know what the desired behaviour is once, then ignore the misbehaviour. (e.g., “I can’t listen to that whining voice, I’ll listen when you can use a calm voice”; “when you can sit still, you can have your dinner”))

-- Give a maximum of 2 warnings or reminders for a child to complete a task, and then implement consequences (e.g., remove toy/item, quiet time, or time out).
+- Give a maximum of two warnings or reminders for a child to complete a task, and then implement consequences (e.g., remove toy/item or take quiet time).
 After the consequence, bring the child back to the task to be completed.
 Giving too many chances can teach children that they don’t have to comply until you’ve said it “x” amount of times.
 It’s important that a consequence is implemented to let the child know that you are going to follow through with what you say, and they won’t get away with it.

 - Only use consequences you know you can achieve!
 If you know you won’t be able to cope with the child whining about not having their computer/favourite thing for a week, then make it a more realistic time frame that you can stick with.